-Yes, EUR 50 must be paid by the date of the application deadline.
-50 EUR is equal to 1300 CZK – amount in the Czech crowns calculated according to the Czech National Bank rate to the date of the application opening).
+Yes, EUR 50 / 1250 CZK must be paid by the date of the application deadline.
 The payment must be made according to the instructions received automatically via email upon registering an e-Application.

 6. What is the exact cost of tuition for a semester?

-Dormitory accommodation, if desired, is an additional cca 150 – 200 € (EUR)/month – differ from the location.
+Dormitory accommodation, if desired, is an additional approx 280 € (EUR)/month – differ from the location.

 7. Can I apply for an IB (or University) scholarship?

-The University of Economics, Prague, does not provide any student grant.
+The Prague University of Economics and Business does not provide any student grant.
 Students could apply for other grants, e.g. at the Visegrad Fund http://www.visegradfund.org/ .

-Students having applied for the governmental grant at the Czech Ministry of Education cannot use this grant for studying any study program with tuition fee within the Czech Republic.
+Students having applied for the intergovernmental exchange program at the Czech Ministry of Education cannot use this grant for studying any study program with tuition fee within the Czech Republic.